MoeinT/airflow-docker/README.md

 **Scheduler –** The scheduler is responsible for triggering the workflows as well as submitting tasks to the executors

 **Executor –** Executors handle running of tasks.
 In most cases, they push the tasks to the workers to be run; so, they're responsible in how and on which system the tasks should be run.
 There are two types of executors: local & remote executors.
 Local executors run the tasks locally inside the scheduler’s process, on the other hand, remote executors run the tasks remotely, i.e., within a kubernetes cluster, usually with a use of a pool of executors.
+Here's different executor types:
+    - **Sequential executors -** Default executor when we install Airflow; with this it is not possible to run tasks in parallel.
+They'll always run in sequence.

 **Web Server –** A flask-based user interface that is used to inspect, trigger and debug DAGs and tasks.